LautaroOchotorena/Rag/README.md

 ```
 This will install the environment and the dependencies needed.

-An alternative on Linux or Windows after creating your own environment (with Python 3.11.9):
+An alternative on Linux or Windows after creating your own environment (with Python 3.11.9) is:
 ```bash
     pip install -r requirements.txt
 ```